Child care: United States

 In addition to the cost of childcare in the United States, the quality of institutions and programs is inferior to those in other countries.
 A 2013 The New Republic cover story entitled, "The Hell of American Day Care", said that there are potential benefits and harms related to formal child care.
 The article cited a National Institute of Child Health Development survey from 2007 that indicated the lack in quality of American healthcare centers.

 In the United States—unlike many other developing countries—a full economic recovery from the COVID-19 pandemic crisis has been "hampered" by one of its "most daunting obstacles"—"America's already fragile child-care system".
 In a Bloomberg interview the University of California, Berkeley's Center for the Study of Child Care Employment said that the American child-care system had been "upended".

+Starting in 2022, Community Change Action has sponsored a yearly National Day Without Child Care.
+The walkouts, which involve parents and workers, are focused on demands for universal childcare and better wages for childcare workers.

 In 2024, the average annual cost of center-based child care for one child was $13,128, a 29% increase from 2020, compared to a 22% rise in overall consumer prices over the same period.
 For a married couple with children earning the median household income, child care for one child accounted for approximately 10% of their income, while for a single parent, it represented about 35%.
 In 45 states and the District of Columbia, the average annual cost of center-based care for two children exceeded typical mortgage payments.
 In 49 states and the District of Columbia, the cost for two children surpassed median annual rent payments.

+In 2025, New Mexico became the first state to offer free child care to all families.